pedro-abundio-wang/deep-learning/3 structuring-machine-learning-projects/Readme.md

 If you are working on a machine learning problem where the training set is very small, most of your algorithm’s knowledge will have to come from your human insight.
 I.e., from your “hand engineering” components.

 If you choose not to use an end-to-end system, you will have to decide what are the steps in your pipeline, and how they should plug together.
-In the next few chapters, we’ll give some suggestions for designing such pipelines.

 ### Choosing pipeline components Data availability